algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 ## Introduction

+The purpose of this document is to outline the testing strategy aimed at ensuring the functionality, quality, and performance of the Frogger game, developed for the FPGA module.

+The test plan covers a broad range of scenarios, including hardware, software, and user interface components.
+Our primary objective is to verify that the game meets the defined requirements, operates smoothly under various conditions, and maintains high performance throughout gameplay.

+This document will also enumerate the test cases required to cover these areas, detailing both functional and performance tests to ensure the Frogger game performs optimally on the FPGA platform.

 ## 1.Objectives

 The goal of this project is to program a version of the famous game Frogger: it's a game where we play a frog attempting to cross a road and a river to join his home, and who must avoid certain obstacles like cars while trying to get the highest score possible.